X

 WR Kendrick Bourne

 Kendrick Bourne has definitely earned more opportunities moving forward.
-He has totaled over 140 receiving yards in each of the last two games, and Ricky Pearsall could miss his third straight contest.
+He has totaled over 140 receiving yards in each of the last two games, and Ricky Pearsall will miss his third straight contest.
 Unfortunately, this is a tougher matchup for Bourne on the outside.
 A.J.
 Terrell will likely be matched up against him for most of the game, making Bourne more of a WR4.

 TE George Kittle